The Summer 2023 OTCAS Application is Open

 Early: October 14, 2022

 Qualified students who apply after the deadline will be interviewed on a rolling basis as space becomes available.
 We recommend applying early.

-Requires a completed OTCAS application or a completed Moravian application.
+Requires a completed OTCAS application.
+(OTCAS code: 4504)

 - Minimum cumulative undergraduate GPA of 3.0

 - Grade of C or higher in the following pre-requisites:

 Prerequisite coursework may be completed online.
 Please note, courses with a lab component must include the lab if taken online.

 - Introduction to Sociology or Anthropology (3 credits)

 - Human Anatomy & Physiology I & II (6-8 credits, lab required)